Karlie Kloss Makes Political Stance Clear After Viral Kushners Moment

 On a recent episode of Project Runway, the host and judge was shocked when contestant Tyler Neasloney seemingly shaded her, telling the 27-year-old she could wear his design to dinner with the Kushners.
 (Reminder: Her brother-in-law is Jared Kushner, Ivanka Trump's husband a senior advisor to Donald Trump.)
 And now, following the viral moment, she's setting the record straight on where she aligns politically—and her private relationship with husband Joshua Kushner's family.

-"I'm sure I'm not the only person in this country who does not necessarily agree with their family on politics," she told Andy Cohenon Watch What Happens Live.
+"I'm sure I'm not the only person in this country who does not necessarily agree with their family on politics," she said on Watch What Happens Live With Andy Cohen.
 "I voted as a Democrat in 2016 and I plan to do the same in 2020."

 After all, her romance with Joshua dates back to well before his brother was making international headlines.